-The purpose of the Marriage and Family Therapy (MAMFT) Degree Program is to train individuals with theological/ spiritual commitments to become marriage and family therapists competent to practice in a diverse, multicultural and interfaith world.
+The purpose of the Master of Arts in Marriage and Family Therapy (MAMFT) degree program is to train individuals with theological/spiritual commitments to become marriage and family therapists competent to practice in a diverse, multicultural and interfaith world.
 Marriage and Family Therapy is framed as a professional expression of the church's ministry of pastoral care and counseling.
-Individuals trained in the MAMFT Program gain theoretical and practical tools to work as comprehensive mental health providers in a broad range of treatment contexts with careful attention to human, family and cultural diversity.
+Individuals trained in the MAMFT program gain theoretical and practical tools to work as comprehensive mental health providers in a broad range of treatment contexts with careful attention to human, family and cultural diversity.

-The Marriage and Family Therapy Program integrates academic study and clinical experience to help students form a professional identity critically informed by religious and theological commitments and marriage and family therapy.
+The Marriage and Family Therapy program integrates academic study and clinical experience to help students form a professional identity critically informed by religious and theological commitments and marriage and family therapy.
 Some begin the program expecting to expand their skills as lay ministers who will practice marriage and family therapy.
 Others expect to express their ordained ministry through specialized skills as a professional marriage and family therapist and will earn an MDiv while at Louisville Seminary.
-The Marriage and Family Therapy Program encourages students to explore and integrate both theological and systemic traditions that mutually inform their work with people and enrich their professional identity as minister, pastoral counselor and marriage and family therapist.
+The Marriage and Family Therapy program encourages students to explore and integrate both theological and systemic traditions that mutually inform their work with people and enrich their professional identity as minister, pastoral counselor and marriage and family therapist.
 Students receive individual supervision and group supervision based on direct observation or video recordings of their clinical work.

-Consistent with the program's mission to train marriage and family therapists who are competent to practice in a multicultural and interfaith world, students entering the MAMFT Program embody a range of differences in religious and educational background, ethnic and racial identity, gender, and sexual orientation.
+Consistent with the program's mission to train marriage and family therapists who are competent to practice in a multicultural and interfaith world, students entering the MAMFT program embody a range of differences in religious and educational background, ethnic and racial identity, gender, and sexual orientation.
+Students may choose to complete the concentration in Black Church Studies in their degree.

-The program is accredited by the American Association of Pastoral Counselors (AAPC) and by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
-Graduates of the MAMFT Degree Program meet all academic requirements for a Marriage and Family Therapy license in most states.
+The program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
+Graduates of the MAMFT degree program meet all academic requirements for a Marriage and Family Therapy license in most states.
 MAMFT graduates will also qualify for AAMFT clinical membership and certification as pastoral counselors by the American Association of Pastoral Counselors.